bcampbell/steno/doc/scripting.md

     #tomato => UNTAG fruit

-## Alternate script format (.csv)
+## Alternate script format (`.csv`)

-There is also a simpler script format, in the form of a .csv file.
+There is also a simpler script format, in the form of a `.csv` file.
 These are comma-separated-value files, a somewhat standardised file format which most spreadsheet applications can use.

-Steno will automatically determine the script type by the file extension (.txt or .csv).
+Steno will automatically determine the script type by the file extension (`.txt` or `.csv`).

 In the alternate format, the first line determines the meaning of each column.
-On this line each cell is either the name of a field to search (eg "headline", "content" etc), or "TAG".
+On this line each cell is either the name of a field to search (eg `headline`, `content` etc), or `TAG`.

 Each subsequent line forms a single query.
-The contents of each cell are matched against their field, and any matching articles are tagged with any values found in "TAG" columns.
+The contents of each cell are matched against their field, and any matching articles are tagged with values found in any "TAG" columns.

-Complex queries are not supported: the search terms are just matched against their fields and nothing else.
+Complex queries are not supported.
+The search terms are just matched against their fields and nothing else.

-The value in "TAG" columns is optional - so different lines can apply different numbers of tags if desired.
+The value in `TAG` columns is optional, so different lines can apply different numbers of tags if desired.

 ## Example alternative script - `fruit.csv`